bscotch/favro-sdk/README.md

 });
 ```

-You can also create Cards from a Widget instance:
+You can also create new Cards from a Widget instance:

 ```ts
 // Find the Widget you want to add a Card to